- 1-1/2 cups Oreo cookie crumbs

 - Bake at 325° for 65-75 minutes or until center is just set and top appears dull.
-Remove springform pan from water bath.
-Cool on a wire rack for 10 minutes.
+Remove springform pan from water bath; remove foil.
+Cool cheesecake on a wire rack for 10 minutes.
 Carefully run a knife around edge of pan to loosen; cool 1 hour longer.

 - For topping, place chocolate in a small bowl.
 In a small saucepan, bring cream just to a boil.
 Pour over chocolate; whisk until smooth.
 Cool slightly.
 Spread over top of cheesecake.
 Refrigerate overnight.
 Garnish with raspberries and whipped cream if desired.
 Remove sides of pan.
 Yield: 16 servings.

 "Dont know how it tastes yet...but this recipe was easy to follow...only thing i changed as precious posters stated was to reserve only 1 cup of batter.
 I also cooked for 75 minutes then turned off the oven and left in a cracked oven for another 2 hours...perfect consistency...my chocolate blobs did not make one chocolate layer like everyone else states...i wish i could post a pic!"

 "This is fabulous!
 I reduced the amount of reserved batter to 1 cup as others suggested and still found the chocolate batter ended up in a solid layer, not marbled, but that was fine.
 Used Ghiradelli bittersweet chips for topping for a dark chocolate flavor.
 Had to bake 15 min longer to be done.
 Will definitely make again!"